top of page

 From Deir el-Medina

-19th Dynasty, around 1275 BC
+19th Dynasty, c.
+1275 BC

 The meaning of dreams is a subject that fascinated the ancient Egyptians.
-This hieratic papyrus probably dates to the early reign of Ramesses II (1279-1213 BC).
+This hieratic papyrus probably dates from the early reign of Ramesses II (1279-1213 BC).
 On each page of the papyrus a vertical column of hieratic signs begins with a line: 'if a man sees himself in a dream'; each horizontal line describes a dream, followed by the diagnosis 'good' or 'bad', then followed by the interpretation of the dream.
 For example, 'if a man sees himself in a dream looking out of a window, good; it means the hearing of his cry'.
 Or, 'if a man sees himself in a dream with his bed catching fire, bad; it means driving away his wife'.
 The text first lists good dreams, and then bad ones.
 The word 'bad' is always written in red, which was considered the colour of ill omen.
-The papyrus had several owners before it was deposited in the Deir el-Medina's necropolis.
+The papyrus had several owners before it was deposited in the necropolis of Deir el-Medina.
 It cannot be established

 who the original owner was, but it passed into the hands of the scribe Kenherkhepshef.

-passed down through the family for more than a century.
-It was discovered sometime in early 20th century most probably within the Western cemetery, but the exact spot find or the place of Kenherkhepshef's tomb, have both been lost ever since.
+The Dream Book was part of an archive containing a wide variety of literary, magical and documentary material that had been passed down through the family for more than a century.
+It was discovered sometime in the early 20th century, most likely in the Western Cemetery, but the exact location of the find, or the location of Kenherkhepshef's tomb, has since been lost.

 Height: 34.50 cm